The Palamidi Fortress in Nafplio – Tips, photos & info

 A guided tour of Palamidi Fortress

-As I wrote in the beginning, there are several guided tours to Palamidi Fortress and the area around it.
+As I mentioned earlier, there are several guided tours available to Palamidi Fortress and its surrounding area.
 It’s also possible to visit Palamidi and Nafplio from Athens on a day tour.
-In this section, I will only add one tour that combines everything so that you can make the most out of your day trip.
+In this section, I will add only one tour that combines everything, allowing you to make the most of your day trip.

 The day tour I suggest starts from Athens and combines Mycenae, Epidaurus, and Nafplio.
-Visiting the two legendary spots of Greek antiquity plus stopping at Nafplio and Palamidi is definitely one of the best things to do in Greece.
-Plus, this is a small group tour and includes entry fees to some of the sites.
+Visiting the two legendary spots of Greek antiquity, plus stopping at Nafplio and Palamidi, is definitely one of the best things to do in Greece.
+Additionally, this is a small-group tour that includes entry fees to some of the sites.

 You can book the day tour here.

 Apparently, the best option for your accommodation is the town of Nafplio.
-There are no hotels in the area straight at the castle, and anyway, there’s not so much to see.
-The small coastal city of Nafplio, which once served as the capital of Greece, is much more lively and full of charm.
+There are no hotels in the area right at the castle, and anyway, there’s not so much to see.
+The small coastal city of Nafplio, which once served as Greece’s capital, is now much more lively and full of charm.
 There are plenty of hotels in the city, and you can also swim on the beaches around.

 The hotels I suggest in Nafplio are: